 Chapter Title Chapter # Subject #

 Clinical С 310.2

-Subject Title Access Adopted 3/15/05 Last Revised 11/22/17 Reviewed 3/15/05; 4/5/10; 2/5/14; 6/23/15; 7/9/15; 11/2/15; 10/11/16; 11/22/17
+Subject Title Access Adopted 3/15/05 Last Revised 11/28/21 Reviewed 3/15/05; 4/5/10; 2/5/14; 6/23/15; 7/9/15; 11/2/15; 10/11/16; 11/22/17; 12/14/17; 5/29/19; 1/15/20; 6/15/21; 11/28/21

-- 3.3 At the time of initial contact, an Access/Mobile Crisis Team Therapist or designee shall obtain relevant information, which may include demographic, insurance, presenting problem and preference information, and the consumer shall be offered a screening appointment on the same day as the request is made with a clinician.
-The consumer shall be given the name of the clinician, if available, and appointment time for the screening at this time. - 3.3.1 The access system shall address financial considerations, including insurance, and county of financial responsibility as a secondary administrative concern, only after any urgent or emergent needs of the person are addressed.
-Access system screening and crisis intervention shall never require prior authorization; nor shall access system screening and referral ever require any financial contribution from the person being served. - 3.3.2 The access system shall provide applicants with a summary of their rights guaranteed by the Michigan Mental Health Code, including information about their rights to the person-centered planning process. - 3.3.3 The access system shall provide information regarding confidentiality (42 CFR) and recipient rights of substance use disorder clients to all individuals requesting services. - 3.4 Consumer identified choice and preferences shall always be documented and honored if not always granted. - 3.5 An Access/Mobile Crisis therapist or designee shall use the information gathered to determine priority based on requested service need and medical necessity criteria.
+- 3.5.1 The access system shall address financial considerations, including insurance, and county of financial responsibility as a secondary administrative concern, only after any urgent or emergent needs of the person are addressed.
+Access system screening and crisis intervention shall never require prior authorization; nor shall access system screening and referral ever require any financial contribution from the person being served above their ability to pay. - 3.5.2 The access system shall provide applicants with a summary of their rights guaranteed by the Michigan Mental Health Code, including information about their rights to the person-centered planning process. - 3.5.3 The access system shall provide information regarding confidentiality (42 CFR) and recipient rights of substance use disorder clients to all individuals requesting services. - 3.6 Person served identified choice and preferences shall always be documented and honored if not always granted. - 3.7 An Access/Mobile Crisis therapist or designee shall use the information gathered to determine priority based on requested service need and medical necessity criteria. - 3.8 Assigned primary staff shall provide adverse benefit determination as authorized or denied to the person served at the screening or within 14 calendar days from the request for service.
+If services are authorized, the adequate notice (interim plan letter) will provide detailed information on the service type, units authorized and time frame for the authorization.
+If services have been denied, the reason for denial will be clearly documented and second opinion information will be provided.